Avnerus/ma_thesis/thesis.md

 ### Valve board to intermediate board

-A modular slot-like arrangement was chosen for the connection between the valve boards and the intermediate boards.
+We chose a modular slot-like arrangement for the connection between the valve boards and the intermediate boards.
 Three **TE Connectivity 5-5530843-3** edge connectors are soldered on the intermediate board, allowing the valve boards to be slotted in and out easily (see [@fig:slot-mechanism]).

 ![Valve board to intermediate board slot mechanism](images/slot-mechanism.jpg){#fig:slot-mechanism width=70%}

 ### Intemediate board to controller breakout

 A 20-pin ribbon cable connects the intermediate board to the controller breakout board (see [@fig:boards-ribbon-cable]).
-The intermediate board forwards all of the necessary pins to the micro-controller, allowing PWM control over three air chambers (six valves) and reading three pressure values.
+The intermediate board forwards all of the necessary pins to the microcontroller, allowing PWM control over three air chambers (six valves) and reading three pressure values.

 ![Intemediate board to controller breakout ribbon cable](images/boards-ribbon-cable.jpg){#fig:boards-ribbon-cable width=70%}

 ### Microcontroller breakout
 Teensy 3.6 was selected as the microcontroller for the pneumatic circuit.
-It provides an Arduino compatible interface with an exceptionally high performance and a large number of analog, digital and PWM enabled pins.
+It provides an Arduino compatible interface with exceptionally high performance and a large number of analog, digital and PWM enabled pins.
 Nevertheless, due to the high number of pneumatic components, several concessions had to be made to save pins:

-1. All motor drivers share one "standby" pin which is indefinitely set to HIGH, i.e keeping the motors always connected to power.
+1. All motor drivers share one "standby" pin which is indefinitely set to HIGH, i.e., keeping the motors always connected to power.
 Instead, the IN1 and IN2 pins are used to turn off the pump or valves (when both IN1 and IN2 are set to HIGH, the motor does not power).
-2. Within each air chamber, the IN2 pin is shared between the inlet valve and outlet valve, reason being that for every chamber either the inlet valve or outlet valve is open, never both at the same time.
+2. Within each air chamber, the IN2 pin is shared between the inlet valve and outlet valve, the reason being that for every chamber either the inlet valve or outlet valve is open, never both at the same time.
 3. For the same reason, the PWM pin within each air chamber is also shared between the inlet valve and outlet valve.

 # Software to hardware interface

 ## Design
 HITODAMA provides a simple web based programmable interface for controlling and interacting with the robot's hardware.
-The input and output signals travel through several stops before finally being accessible via javascript through the API. [@Fig:programmable-interface] outlines the high-level flow of input and output signals in the system.
+The input and output signals travel through several stops before being accessible via javascript through the API. [@Fig:programmable-interface] outlines the high-level flow of input and output signals in the system.

 ![Programmable interface: singal flow](images/programmable-interface.jpg){#fig:programmable-interface width=100%}